OwKe/PHP-MVC-Framework/README.md

 * A base controller class to load models and views
 * A custom database library using PDO for all models to interact with the database using prepared statements

-## Getting Started
+## Installation

-These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.

-### Installing

-A step by step series of examples that tell you how to get a development env running

-#####Define all your constants in the config/config.php file:
+Define all your constants in the config/config.php file:

 ```
 define('DB_USER', '_YOUR_USER_');